-General Fellow Schedule: The Fellow will be scheduled in a full-time capacity (8 am – 5 pm) at the Breast Imaging Center, and will be given an average of four academic days per month to work on and/or present teaching assignments and other academic pursuits.
+General Fellow Schedule: The Fellow will be scheduled in a full-time capacity (8 am – 5 pm) at Advanced Breast Imaging Center, (ABIC), and will be given an average of four academic days per month to work on academic pursuits such as teaching assignments and research projects.

-General Responsibilities: The Fellow will be expected to participate in all aspects of patient care at the Breast Imaging Center, including interpreting and reporting all types of breast imaging studies, reviewing outside imaging examinations, performing image-guided procedures, following up on pathology results, and discussing results and recommendations with patients and referring providers.
+General Responsibilities: The Fellow will be expected to participate in all aspects of patient care at the ABIC, including interpreting and reporting all types of breast imaging studies, reviewing outside imaging examinations, performing image-guided procedures, following up on pathology results, and discussing results and recommendations with patients and referring providers.

-Multidisciplinary Breast Care Conference: The breast imaging Fellow must be familiar with all multidisciplinary conference cases.
-“Tumor board” occurs weekly on Thursdays at 4 pm at Arizona Cancer Center North.
+Multidisciplinary Breast Care Conference: The breast imaging Fellow will become familiar with the multidisciplinary case conference (i.e. “tumor board”).
 A list of cases is provided 1-2 days prior to tumor board.
-After the first month of the fellowship, the fellow will be responsible for presenting the key images and findings for the cases that are discussed each week.
+The fellow will be responsible for presenting/discussing the key images and findings for the cases that are discussed each week.

 Radiology resident lectures: The breast imaging Fellow is responsible for presenting 1 lecture during each semester (September-December and January-May).
 The dates and topics for these lectures will be determined well in advance of when they occur in order to provide adequate preparation time.

-The Fellow, in collaboration with the attending breast radiologists, will select a clinical project to complete during the Fellowship year, with the goal of presenting a scientific poster and/or publishing the findings.
+The Fellow, in collaboration with the attending breast radiologists, will select a clinical research project to complete during the Fellowship year, with the goal of presenting a scientific poster and/or publishing the findings.
 In addition to this valuable learning experience, the project can double as a Practice Quality Improvement (PQI) project requirement for Maintenance of Certification (MOC) in Radiology.
-In the event that a PQI project is selected, it should conform to the standards outlines by the American Board of Radiology at www.theabr.org.
+In the event that a PQI project is selected, it should conform to the standards outlined by the American Board of Radiology.

 - Curriculum Vitae